smayya337/senior-research/README.md

 # Senior Research

-This repository will contain files for my senior research project.
-Stay tuned!
+This repository contains the source code for my senior research project, a Unix shell in Rust!
-(Current project idea: a shell in Rust!)
+(Name suggestions are appreciated.)